-Acid-fast bacilli (AFB) - Mycobacteria that stay stained even after they have been washed in an acid solution; may be detected under a microscope in a stained smear; number in smear determines classification as positive or negative.
-M. tuberculosis is an example of an acid-fast bacillus

-Alveoli - The small air sacs of the lung that are at the end of the airway; when droplet nuclei reach these air sacs, TB infection begins

-Anergy - The inability to react to a skin test because of a weakened immune system, often caused by HIV infection or severe illness

-Bacille Calmette-Guérin (BCG) - A vaccine for TB disease that is used in many countries but rarely used in the United States; may cause a false-positive reaction to the tuberculin skin test

-Baseline skin test - The tuberculin skin test given to employees or residents in certain facilities when they start their job or enter the facility

-Booster phenomenon - A phenomenon in which people (especially older adults) who are skin tested many years after becoming infected with M. tuberculosis may have negative reaction to an initial skin test, followed by a positive reaction to a skin test given up to 1 year later; this happens because the first skin test boosts the immune response.
+acid-fast bacilli (AFB) - mycobacteria that stay stained even after they have been washed in an acid solution; may be detected under a microscope in a stained smear; number in smear determines classification as positive or negative alveoli - the small air sacs of the lung that are at the end of the airway; when droplet nuclei reach these air sacs, TB infection begins anergy - the inability to react to a skin test because of a weakened immune system, often caused by HIV infection or severe illness bacille Calmette-Guérin (BCG) - a vaccine for TB disease that is used in many countries but rarely used in the United States; may cause a false-positive reaction to the tuberculin skin test baseline skin test - the tuberculin skin test given to employees or residents in certain facilities when they start their job or enter the facility booster phenomenon - a phenomenon in which people (especially older adults) who are skin tested many years after becoming infected with M. tuberculosis may have negative reaction to an initial skin test, followed by a positive reaction to a skin test given up to 1 year later; this happens because the first skin test boosts the immune response.
 Two-step testing is used in programs in which routine skin testing is done to determine the difference between boosted reactions and reactions caused by recent infection.